 Her own phone buzzed then: a text message from an unfamiliar number.

-Hi honey, looks like I’ll be staying on the island for a few days
+Hi honey, looks like I’ll be staying here for a few days

 Relief washed over her… for a moment.
 Brooke looked at the message again, feeling that the wording wasn’t quite right.
-Her father had never called her honey – and if he did, then he never did it in a text.
-Only partially satisfied, she started to get ready for bed, but sleep would be slow coming until the hamster wheel of thoughts stopped turning in her head.
+Her father had never called her honey – and the details were just vague enough to be suspicious.
+She started to get ready for bed, but sleep would be slow coming until the hamster wheel of thoughts stopped turning in her head.

 “Well this is interesting,” Brooke muttered to herself as she squinted at a headline showing up on the page of search results: Possible Orcasoft acquisition on the table.
 Google, apparently, was in talks with Mr. Patel about a buyout.
 But as Brooke suspected, a deal couldn’t be made until Ilyin could be tracked down – whether he approved or not was anyone’s guess at this point, but either way, the acquisition was dead in the water until they could get the man’s John Hancock on the dotted line.

 Brooke sat back in the desk chair and thought.
-Certainly, she felt better now, knowing that this wasn’t some sketchy gray market activity going on.
+Certainly, she felt a little better now, knowing that her father was not likely in immediate physical danger.
 This was a high-profile business, run by high-profile businessmen – surely, then, the specifics of Ilyin’s apparent renunciation of society was a tangled mess of financial and legal complications that, truth be told, might be better hashed out in court.

 Of course, that’s probably the advice her father was giving to Mr. Ilyin right now, but still… Brooke wanted to make sure everything was alright.
-She glanced at the time, remembering that tomorrow was saturday, and decided to call up a friend of hers at the marina.
+And at least take him his medications.
+She glanced at the clock, and decided to call up a friend of hers at the marina.